mushroomms/ascon_80pq/README.md

 # ascon_c

-Ascon C implementation with libsodium which generates a random string that is safe to use for cryptography
+Ascon_80pq C implementation with libsodium which generates a random nonce that is safe to use for cryptography

 To compile the file: